 - Identity: Had three helps; "Tri-dentity", which reduced the number of options to three; "Ask the Experts", which allowed a panel of experts on body language to weigh in, and "Mistaken Identity", which was essentially a free miss before the player lost it all.
 Of course, if there were only two identities left, you couldn't use it.

 - The extremely short-lived It's Your Chance of a Lifetime also had helps called "Second Chances".
 One reduced the question to a three-way multiple choice, while the other switched the question out for one from the contestant's pre-selected favorite category.
 Contestants that reached the final three questions were allowed to use either one of these a second time as a "Last Chance".

-- Million Dollar Money Drop offers the lamest of the bunch by a longshot: a "Quick Change", which allows the couple an additional 30 seconds (after their inital complement of 60 expires) to move their money onto a different answer.
+- Million Dollar Money Drop offers the lamest of the bunch by a longshot: a "Quick Change", which allows the couple an additional 30 seconds (after their initial complement of 60 expires) to move their money onto a different answer; this was automatically triggered if none of the drop zones were left empty.
 Considering that they still have to place all their money on the drop zones while leaving one empty, and that all the questions were from the Greed school of surveys and magazine opinions instead of objective facts, all it did was give them more time to think about the question.

 - 1 vs. 100: During the game, the One could "Poll the Mob" (see how many of them gave a certain answer), "Ask the Mob" (have two of them explain the reasoning for their answer), or "Trust the Mob" (automatically lock in the answer they most commonly gave).

 - The XBox Live Arcade version of the show took the third help and extrapolated to "Trust the Mob" (as above), "Trust the Crowd" (lock in the answer most commonly given by everyone playing, including the mob) and "Trust the Top 10" (lock in what the 10 highest scoring players for the session had picked the most).